6808/6808.github.io/labs/lab3.md

 1. In line 27 of `Geometry.swift`, change `A[j+3*i]` to `A[i+j*3]`.
-1. You need to transpose the matrix you get from `nearestRotation` before applying it to 3D locations to transform from the reference coordinates to the phone coordinates.
+1. You need to transpose the matrix you get from `nearestRotation` before applying it to 3D locations to transform from the reference (world) coordinates to the phone coordinates.
+Applying the matrix directly will transform a location from the phone to the world coordinates instead, which is the opposite of what we want.
 1. When mapping from 3D to 2D locations, the y coordinates have to be flipped.
 The positive y-axis of the device corresponds to "up", whereas that of the 2D view (from Section 1) corresponds to "down".